-A dissertation on Human Resources Management (HRM) can encompass a wide range of topics, therefore it is vital to start wide and then focus in on a specific subject area.
+A dissertation on Human Resources (HR) can encompass a wide range of topics, therefore it is vital to start wide and then focus in on a specific subject area.
 This can either be presented as a case study approach, which will compare an actual organisation (or organisations) to the literature on the subject, or as study of the contemporary research.
 The case study approach adds depth to the paper, introducing real life scenarios and how organisations identify and react to them.
-The following are only suggestions of topics within the Human Resources (HR) umbrella and can be adapted to meet individual needs and preferences for a Human Resources Management (HRM) dissertation.
+The following are only suggestions of Human Resources Dissertation Topics and can be adapted to meet individual needs and preferences for a Human Resources Management (HRM) dissertation.

 This was a very compelling and powerful article published in 1999 by D Guest in the Human Resources Management journal.
-A good dissertation topic would be to re-visit this article and then compare this to employee’s current opinion of the intervention.
+Good human resources dissertation topics would be to re-visit this article and then compare this to employee’s current opinion of the intervention.
 This article claimed Human Resources was another management tool to control the workforce, and in the wrong hands would bring back control and command management practices.
 It questioned the ability of management to acquire the soft skills needed to implement Human Resources in its purist form.
-This article is one of the most damming written on the HR practice, therefore a good paper could either conclude after nearly ten years of practice since, practitioners are delivering value for all or the workers verdict of the practice is still negative.
+This article is one of the most damming written on the HR practice, therefore a good dissertation could either conclude after nearly ten years of practice since, practitioners are delivering value for all or the workers verdict of the practice is still negative.

 With all the sections there are numerous areas that can be reviewed.
 I have discussed one area and then added suggestions on how to focus the research.
 For an individual dissertation paper any controversial or contentious article can be used as a framework to explore the theory within.
 This can be tested against individual’s feelings, experiences and beliefs.
 Challenging HR is a subject close to many workers hearts and would make for a compelling human resources management dissertation.